Adult Intensive Outpatient Program

-Why Might You Need Intensive Outpatient Rehab?
+Why Might You Need Intensive Outpatient Recovery Program?

 Intensive outpatient care allows you to continue to get rigorous treatment while easing into your everyday life.
 There are many services involved in our outpatient treatment programs.
 Services and benefits involved with our outpatient treatment programs include:

-- Free initial consultation/assessment
+- Free initial screening/consultation

 - Flexibility.
 There are both daytime and evening treatment groups.
 You can work-intensive outpatient care into your schedule.
 That way, you can still get support and therapy while transitioning back to school or work.